Lumphini Park: Venues and events

 The park has Bangkok's first public library and dance hall.
 During winter, the Palm Garden of Lumphini Park becomes the site for the annual Concert in the Park featuring classical music by the Bangkok Symphony Orchestra and other bands.

 Political rallies

 Lumphini Park has been used as a rally ground for right-wing political gatherings.
 In 2006 the People's Alliance for Democracy (PAD) protested in the park against Prime Minister Thaksin Shinawatra.
 In 2013-2014 the park became one of the main protest sites of the People's Democratic Reform Committee (PDRC) against Prime Minister Yingluck Shinawatra.

-Transportation
+Wildlife

-Lumphini Park is close to Sala Daeng Station on the BTS Skytrain's Silom Line, as well as Lumphini and Si Lom stations on the MRT Blue Line.
-The park is served by BMTA buses No. 4, 13, 14, 15, 17, 22, 45, 46, 47, 50, 62, 67, 74, 76, 77, 89, 109, 115, 116, 141, 149, 164, 173, 505, 507, 514, and 547.
+The park is home to around 400 Asian water monitors.
+In 2016 a program to captured and relocate a number of the lizards was carried out in an attempt to control their numbers.